slatedocs/slate/source/includes/reference/_recipients.md

 radio           | A radio button choice between options date            | A text box with a date picker

-Example data is also included in each `field` which should be shown to the user, alone with a regex or min and mex length constraints that should be applied.
-You can optionally implement the dynamic validation using the `validationAsync` field, howver these checks wil also be done when a completed recipient is submitted.
+Example data is also included in each field which should be shown to the user, along with a regex or min and mex length constraints that should be applied as field level validations.
+You can optionally implement the dynamic validation using the `validationAsync` field, however these checks wil also be done when a completed recipient is submitted to `POST /v1/accounts`.

 ### Response